satisfeet/hoopoe-old/README.md

 Minor issues which should be easy to solve with:

+* store.Search is not able to read tag from slices
 * code style differs accross files
-* mongo.Store.Index does not check nested structs
-* mongo.Store does not set auto set id
-* store.Search is not able to read tag from slices
-* (json) marshal logic on models is redundant = extract logic to package

 ### Major

+* store.Store does not auto-index (internal hooks)
+* Cannot remove model without fetching before
 * define mongo independent id value
-* Cannot remove model without fetching before
-* store.Store does not auto-index (internal hooks)
+* (json) marshal logic on models is redundant = extract logic to package

 ## License